danbev/learning-iot/README.md

 ### Pull-up resistor
-Is really just a resistor but it is the way it is used that give it its name:
+Is really just a resistor, but it is the way it is used that give it its name:
 ```
      5V
      |